 Referee: Cataracts O’Keeffe (NZR) Assistant Referee 1: James Doleman (NZR) Assistant Referee 2: Gianluca Gnecchi (FIR) TMO: Tual Trainini (FFR) FPRO: Richard Kelly (NZR).

-Our golden girls are in the UK ahead of the official RWC kickoff on the 22nd August with the Wallaroos in action in Pool A, on Saturday 23rd August.
-Our girls find themselves alongside the hosts & women’s rugby powerhouse England, the USA & Samoa, with conventional wisdom saying that to progress the Wallaroos must beat USA (tough) and Samoa (likely).
-Indeed, by the time the match against the lady Soap Dodgers roles around, the Wallaroos will likely know their RWC destiny:
+Our golden girls are in the UK ahead of the official RWC kickoff on 22 August with the Wallaroos in action in Pool A on Saturday, 23 August.
+Our girls find themselves alongside the hosts and women’s rugby powerhouse England, the USA and Samoa with conventional wisdom saying that to progress the Wallaroos must beat USA (tough) and Samoa (likely).
+Indeed, by the time the match against the lady Soap Dodgers rolls around, the Wallaroos will likely know their RWC destiny:

 The updated squad is as follows: